 Additionally, this hike exposes you to striking vistas of other ranges in the Dolomites.
 These include the Odle Group where you can see the fangs of Seceda scraping the sky to the east, as well as the Sella Group to the south, which hunkers the horizon like a prehistoric stone fortress.

 However, what we think makes this hike particularly fascinating is the journey through the “City of Stone” (Steiner Stadt / Città dei Sassi).
 A vast wilderness of boulders, pines and flora, the City of Stone is the Dolomites in ruins.

 Some 20,000 years ago, seismic forces shook Mt.
 Sassolungo’s broad shoulders sending boulders thundering to the earth.
 They settled into a maze-like formation creating a surreal landscape that is thrilling to explore and photograph.

 To embark on the hike, walk past the Passo Sella Dolomiti Mountain Resort next to the parking lot.
 A wide trail will lead to the one that branches off into the City of Stone.
-Look for the Trail No. 526 marker.
+Look for Trail No. 526 marker.

-Depending how much you want to explore, you could spend an hour or two wandering the City of Stone.
+Depending on how much you want to explore, you could spend an hour or two wandering the City of Stone.
 But if you choose to hike straight through, do not leave the “city” without at least hopping on a few of the boulders.
-The grand views of the Sella Group framed by the megalithic rubble is jaw-dropping.
+The grand views of the Sella Group framed by the megalithic rubble are jaw-dropping.

 As you continue heading east on Trail No. 526, you will eventually leave the City of Stone and ascend a small ridge with a wayside shrine that overlooks the Sella Group.
 Here, a trail dives to the south, but stay on Trail No. 526 and venture downhill into what is known as the Gran Paradiso.

 This wide-open stretch allows you to really appreciate the immensity of Mt.
 Sassolungo.
 At the end of the Gran Paradiso, you will enter a patch of trees and find the Rifugio Emilio Comici.
 A popular mountainside restaurant, the Comici hut sits on the southeastern edge of Mt.
 Sassolungo offering clear panoramas of the Sella Group and Seceda.